 Critical to the success of the event has been the special cooperation given the festival by the City of Lexington, Davidson County, as well as the owners of the popular barbecue restaurants throughout the area.
 This support, coupled with sponsorships provided by area businesses, has ensured the continued vitality and growth of the Annual Barbecue Festival.

 Today, the festival has become an annual tradition that is held on one of the last two Saturdays in October.
-The 35th Anniversary Barbecue Festival will be held on Saturday, October 27, 2018.
+The 36th Annual Barbecue Festival will be held on Saturday, October 26, 2019.
 In addition to the festival, the City of Lexington and Davidson County has officially declared October as “Barbecue” month.
 Events are held throughout the month of October which lead to the grand finale, the Barbecue Festival.
-Events that are held during the month of October include the Tour de Pig-the annual cycling event benefiting the Mental Health Association in Davidson County.
-Also included is a golf tournament, fishing tournament, and petanque tournament.
+Events that are held during the month of October include the Tour de Pig-the annual cycling event, golf tournament, fishing tournament, Hawg Run-5K run, and petanque tournament.
 All of these events draw talented athletes from across the Southeast.
 There is also a contest for creative writers, the Pepsi “Pig Tales” writing competition.
 The event is open to children and adults.
 Professional staff at the Lexington Branch of the Davidson County Public Library serve a judges for the competition.
 Winners in all divisions win a year’s supply of Pepsi.